 Here’s an example of a Mexican dish which varies around the country.
 In its most common form, chilaquiles is a dish made using corn tortillas cut into quarters which are lightly fried, topped with red (tomatoes & chillies) or green (made with tomatillos) salsa.
 It is sometimes made with mole too.
 In some areas, the tortillas are kept seperate from the sauce until the point of serving to maintain their crispiness.
 Shredded chicken and either fried or scrambled eggs are then usually added, followed by thin slices of raw onion, sour cream and queso fresca.
 Most commonly served at breakfast time.

 Chilaquiles are a traditional and easy Mexican dish normally served at breakfast or brunch time.
 A rich spicy tomato sauce is poured over crispy tortillas and then it’s topped with cheese and fried eggs.
-This gives our huevos rancherosdish a good run for its money.
+This gives our huevos rancheros dish a good run for its money.
 Simply delicious!
 Like Eggs?
 Check out other Eggy Recipes.

 Elote / Esquite

 How can you make a corn-on-the-cob better?
-Smother it in Smoked Chilli Mayo, sprinkle it with cheese, chilli and fresh coriander and squeeze fresh lime juice all over it!
+Smother it in Chipotle Chilli Mayo, sprinkle it with cheese, chilli and fresh coriander and squeeze fresh lime juice all over it!
 This is Summer on a plate that you’ll find all over the streets of Mexico.
 Elotes are served ‘on-the-cob’; esquites are seperate kernals served in a cup with the same additions.
 Whichever you go for, you’re on to a winner.

 Elote (Corn on the Cob) is everywhere in Mexico.
 It’s the perfect side for a barbecue and everyone will love it.
 Beautiful fresh flavours of lime and coriander make this Summer on a plate.
-It works best if you can get a nice char on the corn before rolling it in the mayo and other ingredient.
+It works best if you can get a nice char on the corn before rolling it in the mayo and other ingredients.
 Find out how below.

 You’ll find many different types of tostada around Mexico.
 Corn tortillas are fried in oil until crispy then piled high with amazing toppings.
-In coastal areas it’s all about fish, which may be served raw as ceviche mixed with lots of fresh lime juice, chilli and coriander.
+In coastal areas, it’s all about fish, which may be served raw as ceviche mixed with lots of fresh lime juice, chilli and coriander.
 Elsewhere, frijoles refritos (refried beans), cheese and meat are popular too.

-Crispy corn tortillas spread with Smoked Chilli Mayo, topped with tuna marinated in lime juice & soy, sprinkled with crispy deep-fried leeks and plenty of lime & coriander.
+Crispy corn tortillas spread with Chipotle Chilli Mayo, topped with tuna marinated in lime juice & soy, sprinkled with crispy deep-fried leeks and plenty of lime & coriander.
 It’s fusion food and it’s seriously amazing!